Houghland/eaveKILR/README.md

 ## What it does

-* this add-on detects ads and gives them a border
+* This add-on is an ad-blocker for Firefox

 ## How to add it